 A transaction can also include finance-type , flow-type , aid-type and/or tied-status information.

-Both currency and finance-type , flow-type , aid-type, tied-status can be set as defaults in the iati-activity element.
+Currency , finance-type , flow-type , aid-type and tied-status can be set as defaults in the iati-activity element.
 There is no requirement to restate these within a transaction if they are the same.